SorourMo/Cloud-Net-A-semantic-segmentation-CNN-for-cloud-detection/README.md

 │------------├──Predictions

-The training patches are resized to 192*192 before each iteration.
-Then, four corresponding spectral bands are stacked together to create a 192*192*4 array.
-A '''.log''' file is generated to keep track of the loss values.
+The training patches are resized to 192 * 192 before each iteration.
+Then, four corresponding spectral bands are stacked together to create a 192 * 192 * 4 array.
+A ```.log``` file is generated to keep track of the loss values.
 The loss function used for training is the soft Jaccard loss.

 ## Testing Cloud-Net on [38-Cloud Test Set](https://github.com/SorourMo/38-Cloud-A-Cloud-Segmentation-Dataset)
 Run ```python main_test.py``` for getting the predictions.
 The weights pretrained on 38-Cloud training set is available at [here: Cloud-Net_trained_on_38-Cloud_training_patches.h5](https://vault.sfu.ca/index.php/s/2Xk6ZRbwfnjrOtu).
 Relocate this file in the dataset directory as shown above.
 The predicted cloud masks will be generated in the "Predictions" folder.
 Then, use the [Evaluation over 38-Cloud Dataset section](https://github.com/SorourMo/38-Cloud-A-Cloud-Segmentation-Dataset#evaluation-over-38-cloud-dataset) to get the numerical results.